martinhoite/hoite-dev/app/README.md

 `mkcert` is a simple tool for creating locally-trusted development certificates.

-**The following commands must be executed in a PowerShell window.**

 1. **Install mkcert** using [Chocolatey](https://chocolatey.org/) or download it manually from the [mkcert GitHub releases page](https://github.com/FiloSottile/mkcert/releases).
    - **Using Chocolatey** (if you have it installed):
      ```powershell